ytakefuji/openai/README.md

 flysch vend aka job tux pig mr qwz ==> QWZ: Mr. Flysch, aka tux, pig vend job.
 </b>
+Bard's answer: There is no known image of Mr. Flysch, aka tuxedo with pig vend job.
+He is a fictional character from the webcomic "Pig Vend".
+The comic is about a man named Mr. Flysch who sells pigs in a tuxedo.

 2. Design a 3-input 3-output combination logic circuit that negates the 3 input signals.
 Any number of AND and OR gates can be used, but only two NOT gates are allowed.